hive-engine/hivesmartcontracts-wiki/Smart-Contracts-Guide.md

 ## Submitting your code for review

-When you are finished, check in all code & tests to your branch and raise a PR (to merge into the **hive-engine** branch if you are developing for Hive Engine).
+When you are finished, check in all code & tests to your branch and raise a PR.
 Then notify @cryptomancer on Discord that you have submitted your PR.
 A code review will be done, to ensure you are following smart contract best practices & all test cases are passing.
 Note that github itself will automatically run unit tests & lint checks to verify there are no issues with your code.

 Feedback will be given during the code review process; you may be required to make changes if there are any potential areas of concern.